12lettername/Weather-App/README.md

 I have deployed the website on render.com

-Here is the link [Weather App](https://weather-app-gb5c.onrender.com)
+Here is the link [Weather App](https://weather-app-gb5c.onrender.com) .
+It might take almost 1 minute to load for the first time as I am using a free deployment plan.

 ## To run the code
 **First install all node modules**